 Almost nobody goes into business with a pessimistic attitude about what the future holds.
-But what happens if a business partner dies, files bankruptcy, gets divorced, or simply doesn’t perform as anticipated?
+But what happens if a business partner dies, gets divorced, or simply doesn’t perform as anticipated?
 In the absence of clear and complete agreements between co-owners, Illinois laws impose some basic, default provisions about how a business’ profits and losses must be allocated, etc. However, effective written business planning agreements can go a long way toward keeping owners in charge of their own business.

 Daniel J. Kollias has experience in planning, negotiating, drafting, or modifying the kinds of business planning agreements that allow businesses to run smoothly when unforeseen circumstances arise.
 We are ready to help with each of those steps, so that your Shareholder Agreements, Operating Agreements, or Buy/Sell Agreements will truly reflect your wishes and protect your business and financial interests.Shareholder Agreements